 Steps to Getting Help with Adult ADD

-While self-diagnosis is never a wise move, it may prove helpful to ask yourself the following questions to determine if you do need to seek a specialist who provides adult ADD help or if something else could be responsible. (see Finding Adult ADHD Doctors Who Know How to Treat Adult ADHD)
+While self-diagnosis is never a wise move, it may prove helpful to ask yourself the following questions to determine if you do need to seek a specialist who provides adult ADD help or if something else could be responsible. (see Finding ADHD Doctors Who Know How to Treat Adult ADHD)

 - Do you have difficulty paying attention or focusing on tasks?